The Churches of Britain and Ireland

 The former Wesleyan Methodist Chapel on Falmouth Road.
 SW 7069 4080.
 It's date-stone is for 1887, and O.S. maps indicate that it was closed between 1946 and 1960. © Paul E. Barnett (2014).

 The former Wesleyan Methodist Chapel on Trewirgie Hill.
-I've been unable to discover any information about it on the web.
+I've been unable to discover any information about it on the web, or indeed to confirm that it was a chapel.
+There may possibly have been some confusion here as there is a mining remnant nearby called Chappel's Shaft.
 SW 6971 4111. © Paul E. Barnett (2022).

 Another possible former church stands on Church Lane, which is a footpath running south from near the eastern end of West End.
 It isn't shown as a place of worship on any available maps - can you advise if it was a church? © Paul E. Barnett (2015).